-recall flags

-Specifies the following recall flags as defined in libdmfcom.H:

-- RECALL_ATIME Update the access time of the file.
-This parameter is only valid with DmuGetByPathAsync() and DmuGetByPathSync(). - RECALL NONE No flags specified. - RECALL_NOWAIT If the daemon is not available to process the request, do not wait.
-Return immediately.
+recall_flags Specifies the following recall flags as defined in libdmfcom.H: RECALL_ATIME - Update the access time of the file.
+This parameter is only valid with DmuGetByPathAsync() and DmuGetByPathSync().
+RECALL_NONE - No flags specified RECALL_NOWAIT - If the daemon is not available to process the request, do not wait (return immediately). byteranges Specifies a pointer to a DmuByteRanges_t object.
+See "DmuByteRanges_t" on page 393. priority Specifies a DmuPriority_t object (defined in libdmfcom.H) that defines the request priority.
+(Deferred implementation.) request_id Specifies a pointer to a DmuReqid_t (defined in libdmfcom.H) parameter that will be returned with the unique request ID of the asynchronous request.
+This value can be used when processing DmuCompletion_t objects (see "Request Completion Subroutines" on page 426). errs Specifies a pointer to a DmuAllErrors_t object.

-byteranges

-Specifies a pointer to a DmuByteRanges_t object.
-See

-"DmuByteRanges t" on page 378.

-priority

-Specifies a DmuPriority_t object (defined in libdmfcom.H) that defines the request priority.

-request id

-Specifies a pointer to a DmuReqid_t (defined in libdmfcom.H) parameter that will be returned with the unique request ID of the asynchronous request.

-DmuCompletion t objects (see "Request Completion

-Specifies a pointer to a DmuAllErrors_t object.
 This value may be NULL.
 If it is not NULL, the subroutine will use it to return errors.
-See "DmuAllErrors_t" on settag File Requests
+See "DmuAllErrors_t" on page 390.

+settag File Requests